The Masterpiece (Hong Kong)

-The Masterpiece is a 64-floor, 261 metre (856 ft) tall skyscraper in Tsim Sha Tsui, Hong Kong.
+The Masterpiece is a 64-floor, 261 metre (856 ft) tall luxury apartment in Tsim Sha Tsui, Kowloon Peninsula, Hong Kong.
 It houses the six-storey K11 shopping centre in the lower levels and basement.
 The 381-room Hyatt Regency hotel, located from Level 3 to 24, opened in October 2009.
 345 luxury residential apartments occupy the 27th to 67th floors with penthouse apartment units located on the top floors of the building.

 The complex is connected to both Tsim Sha Tsui and East Tsim Sha Tsui MTR stations via underground subway links with the K11 shopping centre.

 History

 The project was jointly developed by New World Development and the Urban Renewal Authority (URA).
 The building, along with other URA projects, has been criticized for its destruction of built heritage, and for damaging the existing community by contributing to gentrification which pushes out the less well-off.

 Tenants

 Hyatt Regency

 The Hyatt Regency Hong Kong, Tsim Sha Tsui (香港尖沙咀凱悅酒店) is a 381-room hotel located from levels 3 to 24 of the complex.
 It opened on 2 October 2009.

 The hotel's predecessor was located two blocks west, on Nathan Road.
 Opened in 1964 as The President Hotel, it was renamed the Hong Kong Hyatt Hotel on 1 November 1969, the first Hyatt Hotel established outside of the United States.
 Later renamed the Hyatt Regency Hong Kong, the hotel closed on 1 January 2006, and was demolished.
 The site of the hotel is now occupied by iSQUARE, a 31-storey shopping mall.

 A total of 655 m2 is dedicated to meeting space, including a 4111 sqft ballroom and eight meeting rooms of different sizes.
 All meeting facilities are equipped with audio-visual technology and wireless internet connectivity.

 The hotel also houses four restaurants: